johnmac00/foodpy/README.md

 I am new at python/CS, much of the terminology below may be wrong, although conceptually what I'm saying I'm trying to do is correct.

+**Problem**:
-Problem: fitness nutrition programs offer readily available macro-nutrient (protein, fats, and carbs- "PCF") goals for the day, or per-meal, based on fitness goals, activity level, etc. However, the process of actually creating meals (without paying for full meal plans) to meet those goals is an arduous guess-and-check process, often involving Excel and manual transmission of PCF values per food type into tables, totalling PCFs vs. goals, change food/change serving size, etc. I am creating this out of necessity after experiencing immense frustration with the above process.
+Fitness nutrition programs offer readily available macro-nutrient (protein, fats, and carbs- "PCF") goals for the day, or per-meal, based on fitness goals, activity level, etc. However, the process of actually creating meals (without paying for full meal plans) to meet those goals is an arduous guess-and-check process, often involving Excel and manual transmission of PCF values per food type into tables, totalling PCFs vs. goals, change food/change serving size, etc. I am creating this out of necessity after experiencing immense frustration with the above process.
 Also, I need to learn python better...

+**Idea**:
-Idea: create a program, in python, that by pulling from a database of foods, i.e. ground beef/chicken breast/potatoes, which includes their individual PCF contents, create meals via an selection algorithm which meet PCF goals for user, roughly including 1 protein-heavy food, 1 carb-heavy food, 1 fat-heavy food, and 1 vegetable.
+Create a program, in python, that by pulling from a database of foods, i.e. ground beef/chicken breast/potatoes, which includes their individual PCF contents, create meals via an selection algorithm which meet PCF goals for user, roughly including 1 protein-heavy food, 1 carb-heavy food, 1 fat-heavy food, and 1 vegetable.

 **Execution**: